MalimGunung/travel-diary-app/README.md

 ## Project summary

-This project (aka `indiapp`) is a Flutter mobile app that lets users record travel journals with title, notes, date, location (picked on a map), images, and a rating.
+This project is a Flutter mobile app that lets users record travel journals with title, notes, date, location (picked on a map), images, and a rating.
 It uses Firebase for authentication and Firestore to store journal entries.

 ## Key features